Motel California

 Motel California is the third album by the American rock band Ugly Kid Joe, and released on October 22, 1996.
 Motel California was the last full-length studio album until 2015.
-The group disbanded in January 1997 and reformed in 13 years later in January 2010.
-The album received lukewarm reviews and was a commercial failure.
+The group disbanded in January 1997 and reformed 13 years later in January 2010.
+The album received indifferent reviews and was a commercial failure.

 The title is a parody of the Eagles' album, Hotel California.
 The song "Rage Against the Answering Machine" is a pun on the name of the Los Angeles rock band Rage Against the Machine.

+The re-recorded acoustic version of the song "Would You Like to be There" appears as a bonus track from 2012 EP Stairway to Hell.

+Music videos for the songs "Bicycle Wheels" and "Sandwich" were previously unreleased for almost a decade.
+They were finally surfaced on the internet in 2006.

 Production

-The album was recorded with the Butcher Bros., in Philadelphia.
+The album was recorded with the Butcher Bros. in Philadelphia.

-Critical reception
+Reception

 AllMusic wrote that Ugly Kid Joe "return to their roots, bashing out grungy metal in their garage and recording it for posterity ...
 Motel California works a lot better than it should, sounding fiercer and more committed."